zhy2002/neutron/readme.md

 do not directly reference context and nodes (implement web worker)
 1. rolling commit - only keep N cycles in the current session
 2. load initial values (as a part of node load)
-  - load value only or the full state?
 11. Generate per-profile constants and assets
 * Class level config
 * state metadata (type and stuff)